- Publication date

 - Specimen geometry.

 Proposals should be submitted to JRC-RI-OPEN-ACCESS@ec.europa.eu by the closing date of the call.
+The deadline has been extended until 1 March 2023.

 The User Selection Committee will only evaluate proposals that are complete and comply with the instructions in the proposal submission form.